Sand shiner

-The sand shiner (Notropis stramineus) is a widespread North American species of freshwater fish in the family Cyprinidae.
+The sand shiner (Miniellus stramineus) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
 Sand shiners live in open clear water streams with sandy bottoms where they feed in schools on aquatic and terrestrial insects, bottom ooze and diatoms.

 Distribution

 The sand shiner is extremely widespread, known from central part of the United States and southern Canada.
 The range stretches from Saint Lawrence-Great Lakes, Hudson Bay and Mississippi River basins which are part of the St. Lawrence River in Quebec to Saskatchewan in Canada.
 The range also stretches south to Tennessee and Texas; west to Montana, Wyoming, Colorado and New Mexico; Trinity River to Rio Grande in Texas and New Mexico, and Mexico.

 Name

-The genus name Notropis means keeled back and specific epithet stramineus means of straw, making reference to the fish's overall pale amber body color.
-Neotropis ludibundus is a senior synonym of N. stramineus, however, the specific name N. stramineus is conserved and N. ludibundus is suppressed.
+The specific epithet stramineus means of straw, making reference to the fish's overall pale amber body color.
+Notropis ludibundus is a senior synonym of M. stramineus, however, the specific name M. stramineus is conserved and N. ludibundus is suppressed.